A Guide to the FMCSA’s New Entry-Level Driver Training (ELDT)

 While not part of the theory curriculum, there is still a behind-the-wheel aspect of ELDT.
 A driver will train on both a range and a public road.

 Your evaluation will be performed by a professional instructor using the same class of vehicle that you intend to get your CDL.
 There is no minimum amount of behind-the-wheel experience required to complete the training.

 Do I Still Have to Take ELDT If I Already Have a CDL?

 No, the entry-level driver training is not retroactive, meaning that if you already own a CDL or an S, P, or H endorsement, you will not be required to take the new training.
-The same goes for individuals who have obtained a commercial learner’s permit (CLP) prior to the new rule and obtain a CDL before the CLP expires.
+The same goes for individuals who obtained a commercial learner’s permit (CLP) before the new rule and obtain a CDL before the CLP expires.

 You would only have to take the training if you plan to upgrade your CDL from a Class B to a Class A or if you plan to apply for an endorsement for the first time.
-You are not required to take the ELDT if your CDL or endorsement lapses prior to the rule going into effect.
+There is no requirement to take the ELDT if your CDL or endorsement lapses before the rule go into effect.

 Others that are exempt from the new regulations include individuals who meet one of the exceptions for taking a skills test in 49 CFR Part 383.
 Those include:

 - Certain military drivers, farmers, emergency vehicle drivers, and drivers of “covered farm vehicles”

 - Certain drivers in Alaska, in farm-related service industries, and the pyrotechnic industry applying for a restricted CDL